 So they’ll be expecting something like $1,800 to $2,400 a month.

-According to a CNA interview, a prawn noodle hawker typically spends about $2,400 on prawns in a week – this is assuming he sells about 20kg of prawns daily and works six days a week.
+According to a CNA interview, a prawn noodle hawker typically spends about $2,400 or more every month – this is if he sells about 20kg of prawns daily and works six days a week, just on prawns online.